dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 ##### Pull Request Description

-The PR description field is populated with the pull request template to easier fill in the needed informaiton.
+The PR description field is populated with the pull request template to easier fill in the needed information.

 - **Pull request (PR) description** - A detailed report of all the changes you made.
 A suggestion is to use the same information that was added